8 Best Inspirational Speeches by Women!

 6. Julia Gillard’s Speech Against Sexism

-Though there are controversies around her, however, she showed the courage to take opposition leader Tony Abbott, in Australia to task over his sexist remarks and attitude in the Australian parliament.
-Her speech was fearless, refreshing, rare and a stormy attack on sexism in politics.
-However, it was a very unusually seen from people in the legislature.
+Though there are controversies around her, however, she showed the courage to take the opposition leader Tony Abbott, in Australia to task over his sexist remarks and attitude in the Australian parliament.
+Her speech was fearless, refreshing, rare, and a stormy attack on sexism in politics.
+However, it was very unusually seen by people in the legislature.
 Nevertheless, holding only twenty-two percent of parliamentary seats, she showed the courage and conviction to fight it out for other women too.

 The highlight of her speech was: